microsoft/ImagineCup/README.md

 # Quizzes

-[Quizzes](https://zealous-pebble-06ae2440f.azurestaticapps.net) are contained in the /quiz-app folder, an Azure Static Web App.
+[Quizzes](https://zealous-pebble-06ae2440f.azurestaticapps.net) are contained in the `/quiz-app` folder, an Azure Static Web App.
+Add quizzes by editing the `en.json` file in `/public`.
 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a